tinkledoomhammer/some-notes/stackedit/Notes/CPP/cplusplus.com tutorial notes.md

 * TODO: figure out the syntax for when class or method declarations are separate from their definitions

 ### Polymorphism
+* pointers to a derived object are also valid pointers to the base class
+* virtual members - functions with the `virtual` keyword

 ## Other Language Features